Ke'Bryan Hayes Player Props: Pirates vs. Cubs

-Ke'Bryan Hayes -- with a slugging percentage of .786 in his past 10 games, including seven extra-base hits -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Jameson Taillon on the hill, on June 13 at 8:05 PM ET.
+Ke'Bryan Hayes and his .463 on-base percentage over his past 10 games (160 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates versus the Chicago Cubs and Drew Smyly on June 14 at 8:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mets.

 Ke'Bryan Hayes Game Info & Props vs. the Cubs